Why this blog

 This blog is not a blog.

+Not a portfolio.
+Not a tutorial.
+Not a diary.
 It’s a place where I unfold what I think — when I need to.
+Sometimes it’s technical.
+Sometimes… not at all.

-I write about projects I build (or abandon), thoughts that pass through me (or haunt me),
+It’s a journal of exploration, partial memory, and sometimes deliberate contradiction.
+I write about projects I build (or abandon), thoughts that pass through me (or haunt me), and my attempts to understand how it all fits together — or doesn’t.

 Who I am (non-LinkedIn version)

+I work in IT.
 I’ve been an art founder, a dev, a DevOps, a trainer.
-Now I’ve got one foot in sysadmin,
+Now I’ve got one foot in sysadmin, and my mind already leaning toward software architecture.
+Maybe one day: Head of Engineering.

+I like systems that hold together.
+And I love even more figuring out why they don’t.
+My mantras: simplicity, resilience, autonomy, quality, industrialization.
 I’m into well-crafted tools, scripts that do just enough, and stories I can slip inside without disappearing.

 I write like I talk: sometimes blunt, sometimes twisted, always trying not to lie to myself too much.